Islam in France: Estimations based on declaration

 Surveys from INED and the INSEE in October 2010 concluded that France has 2.1 million "declared Muslims".

-Based on 2023 research in 2019-2020, Muslims made up 10% of the French adult population, according to INSEE.
+Based on 2023 research in 2019–2020, Muslims made up 10% of the French adult population, according to INSEE.

 Estimations based on people's geographic origin

 In 1960, there was approximately 400,000 Muslims in France, corresponding to 0.9% of the population at the time.
-In 1975, the estimated number of Muslims was above 1 million.
+In 1975, the estimated number of Muslims was more than one million.

 According to the French Government, which does not have the right to ask direct questions about religion and uses a criterion of people's geographic origin as a basis for calculation, there were between 3 and 3.2 million Muslims in metropolitan France in 2010.
 Thirteen years later, the proportion of Muslims in France rose to 10%, according to INSEE.

 The government counted all those people in France who migrated from countries with a dominant Muslim population, or whose parents did.

 The United States Department of State placed it at roughly 10%, while two 2007 polls estimated it at about 3% of the total population.
 The CIA World Factbook places it at 7–9%.

 A Pew Forum study, published in January 2011, estimated 4.7 million Muslims in France in 2010 (and forecasted 6.9 million in 2030).

 The French polling company IFOP estimated in 2016 that French Muslims number between 3 and 4 million and criticized suggestions of a significant demographic religious slide (the so-called Great Replacement conspiracy theory, grand remplacement).
 IFOP claims that they make up 5.6% of those older than 15, and 10% of those younger than 25.
 According to an IFOP survey for the newspaper La Croix in 2011, based on a combination of previous surveys, 75% of people from families "of Muslim origin" [sic] said they were believers.
 This is more than the previous study in 2007 (71%) but less than the one before 2001 (78%).
 This variation, caused by the declarative aspect of the survey, illustrates the difficulty of establishing precisely the number of believers.
 According to the same survey 155 of those surveyed who had at-least one Muslim parent 84.8% identified as Muslims, 3.4% identified as Christians, 10.0% identified as not religious and 1.3% belonged to other religions.

-An Interior ministry source in l'Islam dans la République published the following estimated distribution of Muslims by Alain Boyer by affiliated countries in 1999:
+A 1999 Interior ministry source in Alain Boyer's l'Islam dans la République published the following estimated distribution of Muslims by affiliated countries: